Buy tickets

-The Foundation has a legal duty to ensure that children and adults at risk with whom it engages have a right to equal protection from all types of harm or abuse, regardless of age, disability, gender, race, religious belief, sexual orientation or identity.
+The Foundation has a legal duty to ensure that children and adults at risk with whom it engages, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse.
 This is an obligation which the Foundation takes very seriously.
+The Foundation has formally adopted the ECB's policy for safeguarding children in cricket, Safe Hands, and the Safeguarding Kit Bag Resources.

 In all its dealings with children and vulnerable adults at risk, the Foundation will ensure that:

-a) the welfare of the child or vulnerable adult at risk is paramount;
+a) the welfare of the child or vulnerable adults at risk is paramount;

 c) that it has a system for dealing with concerns about possible abuse.